wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 # IANA Considerations

-This specifications adds a new link relation type and a registry for URN sub-namespaces for WHIP protocol extensions.
+This specification adds a new link relation type and a registry for URN sub-namespaces for WHIP protocol extensions.

 ## Link Relation Type: ice-server